ward/run/_posts/2018-11-04-teltowkanal-halbmarathon.md

 > Lap 3: ~28:10 (~4:05 / km)

+[PIC: Finish line relief is a real thing.
+Once more thanks to Johannes' mum for the picture.][finishlinerelief]

 ## Results

 The [results] peg me at 1:23:48, [Strava] is a second quicker.
 Note that the